Interacting with Americans and Canadians

 Not every American or Canadian bows to cleanliness.
 A small movement disdains it, but you will be well-advised to adopt local habits while visiting Canada and especially the United States.

-However, not appreciated is pointing out the unclean habits that Americans and Canadians have, such as the overwhelming majority of people who do not wash their hands before eating (and then pick up items such as chips and sandwiches with their dirty fingers).
+However, not appreciated is pointing out the unclean habits that Americans and Canadians have, such as the overwhelming majority of people who do not wash their hands before eating and then pick up items such as sandwiches with their dirty fingers.
+Moreover, we will not go into those who leave washrooms without cleaning their hands . . ..

 Using cologne and perfume